On the deformation theory of $\mathbb{E}_\infty$-coalgebras: Deformation theory of coalgebras

-In particular, if $A$ is formally \'etale this means that the space of lifts of $\varphi$ is equivalent to the space of lifts of $B$ to an $R\oplus M$-coalgebra.
-In fact, this property characterizes formally \'etale coalgebras, as we will see in the following proposition.
+In particular, if $A$ is formally \'etale this means that the space of lifts of $\varphi$ is equivalent to the space of lifts of $B$ to an $R\oplus M$-coalgebra so we get the following.